raminsalmas/DeepBack/README.md

-A deep learning approach was utilised to develop a model capable of rectifying incorrect Hydrogen deuterium exchange mass spectrometry (HDX-MS) data.
+A deep learning approach was utilised to develop a model capable of predicting corrected mass shifts in hydrogen-deuterium exchange mass spectrometry (HDX-MS) profiles.